mahtokamal/OS_foundational_concepts/windows_OS_booting.md

    UEFI initializes hardware and performs POST<br>
    UEFI looks for an EFI boot partition to locate the bootloader.<br>
 > [!NOTE]
-> if POST runs successfully then control goes to firmware to find boot device, if not then it generates beep code(a series of audible beeps) or message depending upon error and it halts the futher booting process.
+> if POST runs successfully then control goes to firmware to find boot device, if not then it generates beep code(a series of audible beeps) or message depending upon error and it halts the further booting process.

-2. Bootloader
+**2. Bootloader**
 BIOS(MBR) finds the boot device using MBR(Master Boot Record) by reading the boot sector of OS and reads BCD(Boot configuration data) then loads windows OS bootlodaer(winload.exe/BIOS or winload.efi/UEFI).
 Windows boot manager (bootmgr.exe/BIOS) present a menu to select if multiple OS or dual boot is available.
 From this point the Boot Loader takes over and starts the Operating System.